Adherence (medicine): Side effects

-Cost and poor understanding of the directions for the treatment, referred to as 'health literacy' have been known to be major barriers to treatment adherence.
-There is robust evidence that education and physical health are correlated.
-Poor educational attainment is a key factor in the cycle of health inequalities.

-Educational qualifications help to determine an individual's position in the labour market, their level of income and therefore their access to resources.
+Socioeconomic status

+Medication adherence rates are typically lower with lower socioeconomic status, increased stress related to difficult life circumstances.

+Poverty is associated with Low levels of literacy and numeracy.
+Adults in more deprived areas, such as the North East of England, performed at a lower level than those in less deprived areas such as the South East.
+Local authority tenants and those in poor health were particularly likely to lack basic skills.

 Literacy

 In 1999 one fifth of UK adults, nearly seven million people, had problems with basic skills, especially functional literacy and functional numeracy, described as: "The ability to read, write and speak in English, and to use mathematics at a level necessary to function at work and in society in general."
 This made it impossible for them to effectively take medication, read labels, follow drug regimes, and find out more.

 In 2003, 20% of adults in the UK had a long-standing illness or disability and a national study for the UK Department of Health, found more than one-third of people with poor or very poor health had literary skills of Entry Level 3 or below.

-Low levels of literacy and numeracy were found to be associated with socio-economic deprivation.
-Adults in more deprived areas, such as the North East of England, performed at a lower level than those in less deprived areas such as the South East.
-Local authority tenants and those in poor health were particularly likely to lack basic skills.

-A 2002 analysis of over 100 UK local education authority areas found educational attainment at 15–16 years of age to be strongly associated with coronary heart disease and subsequent infant mortality.

-A study of the relationship of literacy to asthma knowledge revealed that 31% of asthma patients with a reading level of a ten-year-old knew they needed to see the doctors, even when they were not having an asthma attack, compared to 90% with a high school graduate reading level.
+A study of the relationship of literacy to asthma knowledge revealed that only 31% of asthma patients with a reading level of a ten-year-old knew they needed to see the doctors, even when they were not having an asthma attack, compared to 90% with a high school graduate reading level.